-Prerequisite: CCJS 100 or CCJS 105.
-Recommended: CCJS 320.
+Prerequisite: CCJS 101, CCJS 100, or CCJS 105.
+Recommended: CCJS 234.
 An intensive look at medical and legal investigations into causes of death.
+The objective is to perform investigative functions at a death scene, determine and apply forensic testing, and analyze and effectively communicate investigative information.
 Topics include the difference between the medical (or pathological) and legal (or criminal) components of investigations into causes of death, medical and investigative terminology, and the impact of ethics on prosecutions and convictions.
 Case studies illustrate practical applications of various forms of forensic styles and parameters.